What Is The Filibuster — And Why Do Some Democrats Want To End It?

 But many long-serving lawmakers disagree, warning that a no-holds-barred approach would take hold in the Senate and that the minority could block nothing, even things the party finds odious.

-Delaware Sen. Chris Coons told NPR in March that it's not about Senate power — it's about giving minority parties protection and encouraging bipartisan.
+Delaware Sen. Chris Coons told NPR in March that it's not about Senate power — it's about giving minority parties protection and encouraging bipartisanship.

 "It's a terrible idea," said Coons, who has long defended the filibuster.
 "Democrats would reap the whirlwind almost immediately."